 (Also Read: Nutrition for Cancer patients)

 Getting probiotics from supplements is popular, but you can also get them from fermented foods.
 Certain vegetables like radish, onions, carrots can be fermented to improve good bacteria in the body.
 The water in which foods are fermented can be consumed to treat stomach pain and acidity.

 Here is a list of probiotic foods that are healthy.

 Yogurt is one of the best sources of probiotics that has been fermented by friendly bacteria, mainly lactic acid bacteria and bifidobacteria, that can improve your health.
-Taking yogurt has many health benefits, including improved bone health, gut health, reduce all sorts of digestive issues, and maybe suitable for people with lactose intolerance.
+Taking yogurt has many health benefits, including improved bone health, gut health, reducing all sorts of digestive issues, and may be suitable for people with lactose intolerance.
 Make sure to choose yogurt that has active or live cultures, not all yogurt contains live probiotics.
 In some cases, the live bacteria have been killed during processing.

 Sauerkraut is one of the oldest traditional foods finely cut raw cabbage that has been fermented by various lactic acid bacteria.
 It is rich in vitamins, minerals and antioxidants.
 Make sure to choose unpasteurized brands that contain live bacteria as pasteurization kills the live and healthy bacteria.

 Kimchi, a staple in Korean cuisine, is a traditional side dish of salted and fermented vegetables, Cabbage is usually the main ingredient.
 Kimchi contains lactic acid bacteria that may benefit digestive health.
 Kimchi made from cabbage is high in some vitamins and minerals, including vitamin K, riboflavin (vitamin B2) and iron.